setzler/DiDforBigData/README.md

-Even with 1 million unique individuals (and 10 million observations), it is difficult to see `DiDforBigData` in the plot, as estimation requires about 20 seconds, versus nearly 1 hour for the implementation of the Callaway & Sant’Anna (2021) approach.
+Even with 1 million unique individuals (and 10 million observations), it is difficult to see `DiDforBigData` in the plot, as estimation requires about half of a minute, versus nearly 1 hour for the implementation of the Callaway & Sant’Anna (2021) approach.
+Thus, `DiDforBigData` is roughly *two orders of magnitude* faster than the Callaway & Sant’Anna (2021) approach when working with a sample of one million individuals.

 #### Memory test